 Note: The "query" production does not have defined semantics in IPP and was never used in examples in IPP/1.1 Encoding and Transport [RFC2910] or the original IPP URL Scheme [RFC3510].
-The "query" is retained here for consistency, but IPP Clients SHOULD avoid its use (because the semantics could only be implementation-defined).
+The "query" is retained here for consistency, but IPP Clients SHOULD avoid its use (because the semantics would be implementation-defined).

-Note: Literal IPv4 or IPv6 addresses SHOULD NOT be used in 'ipps' URI, because:

-- a) IP addresses are often changed after network device installation (for example, based on DHCP reassignment after a power cycle); - b) IP addresses often don't map simply to security domains; - c) IP addresses are difficult to validate with X.509 server certificates (because they do not map to common name or alternate name attributes); and - d) IPv6 link local addresses are not "portable" due to link identity
+Note: Per PWG IPP Everywhere [PWG5100.14], literal IPv4 or IPv6 addresses SHOULD NOT be used in 'ipps' URI, because: a) IP addresses are often changed after network device installation (for example, based on DHCP reassignment after a power cycle); b) IP addresses often don't map simply to security domains; c) IP addresses are difficult to validate with X.509 server certificates (because they do not map to common name or alternate name attributes); and d) IP link local addresses are not "portable" due to link identity